johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 A special "resolve initializer" is synthesized for distributed actors.
 It is not implementable manually, and invokes internal runtime functionality for allocating "proxy" actors which is not possible to achieve in any other way.

-A resolve initializer takes the shape of `init(resolve: ActorAddress, using: ActorTransport)`
+A resolve initializer takes the shape of `init(resolve: ActorAddress, using: ActorTransport)`:

 ```swift
 distributed actor Greeter {